Shipping of 2 or More Journals is Free to the US

-The Sales Journal includes an introduction section to help you get the most out of your experience and space for six months worth of planning (6 days/week) + additional pages for your weekly review and extra notes.
+The Sales Journal includes an introduction section to help you get the most out of your experience and space for four months worth of planning (6 days/week) + additional pages for your weekly review and extra notes.

 The Sales Journal is 8.5 Inches Tall and 5.75 Inches Wide

 Inspiring Quote – Sales can be tough, emotionally.
 Starting the day off with a quote puts us in the right frame of mind.